-Today we are joined by the CEO of Pansensic, Paul Howarth, who has some strong opinions regarding the nature of organisational values.
+Today we are joined by the CEO of Pansensic, Paul Howarth.
+Paul, what are your beliefs when it comes to organisational values?

-“Very often, however, people don’t live by the values they preach.
-Words on a motivational poster mean very little if they are not actually acted upon, and establishing values is a useless process if no real changes are made.
+“Often people don’t live by the values they preach.
+Words on a motivational poster mean very little if they are not actually acted upon.
+Establishing values is a useless process if no real changes are made.

-“So, for me, organisational values can become behaviours, and these behaviours can drive culture.
-Another factor of upholding values is that, in tough times, these values provide everyone with a kind of moral and corporate compass to follow…depending on the values you have, of course.
-But these values steer people to their moral destination, and that’s really important.”
+“So, for me, organisational values can become behaviours.
+These behaviours can drive culture.
+Another factor of upholding values is that they provide everyone with a moral and corporate compass to follow.”

 How would you define the term ‘values’?

-“Well, there are great examples and definitions of values littered across the internet and in books and so on, but values can mean very different things for different people, for different organisations, and for every type of leadership team.
+Paul: “Values can mean very different things for different people, organisations, and type of leadership team.

-“In healthcare, for instance, you might have values based around compassion and care, whereas in a corporate organisation, the equivalent may be more customer-centric.
-There are just so many things that you can have as values- it really depends on what matters to you as a company.
-If you take your business objectives, your values should be broader than your business objectives, so that you get to the values destination, as well as achieving your business objectives and goals.”
+“In healthcare you might have values based around compassion and care.
+Whereas in a corporate organisation, the equivalent may be more customer-centric.
+There are many things that you can have as values.
+It depends on what matters to you as a company.
+Your values should be broader than your business objectives.
+So that you get to the values destination.
+As well as achieving your business objectives.”

 Do you think that by having good values people feel more valued themselves, and then work harder?

-“It depends on the values you set, and what environment you are trying to create.
+Paul: “It depends on the values you set and what environment you are trying to create.
 The values you establish will determine the culture and working environment of your organisation.
-So, if you are trying to create an intimidating corporate office (I wouldn’t recommend it, but I see it often) you can do so with certain values, and likewise if you want to fashion a relaxed coastal vibe (like we do) you can do so with values.
-It really depends on what the organisation wants from their employees, and that is up to the individual company.
-For me, I see values more as the intangible aspects, encompassing the moral and emotional qualities rather than just the corporate values… but that’s just my personal preference.”
+If you are trying to create an intimidating corporate office you can do so with certain values.
+If you want to fashion a relaxed coastal vibe (like we do) you can with values.
+It really depends on what the organisation wants from their employees.
+I see values more as the intangible aspects.
+Values encompass the moral and emotional qualities.
+But that’s just my personal preference.”

-“Yes, all these things do have costs, but if you refer to this quote with regards to inside a business, it does not cost anything to be empathetic.
-Empathy is a value… and a very useful one at that, and it is free to businesses.
-It does not cost anything to be customer centric.
-In fact, values cost very little, if anything at all.
-Not only do they not cost, but the behaviours that they drive become free and, in turn, the culture this creates becomes free.
-It is a huge tool to get the best out of your organisation, and it does not necessarily cost you any monetary expenditure.”
+Paul: “All these things do have costs.
+But it does not cost anything to be empathetic.
+Empathy is a value.
+A very useful value that is free to businesses.
+Not only is it free, but the behaviours that they drive become free.
+The culture this creates becomes free.
+It is a huge tool to get the best out of your organisation.”

-So, how does Pansensic help businesses with their value compass, so to speak?
+So, how does Pansensic help businesses with their value compass?

-“Well, organisations all need to measure whether their business and its employees align to the desired values or not.
-More often than not, these intangible aspects are not measured because they can be difficult to measure.
+Paul: “Organisations need to measure whether their business and its employees align to the desired values or not.
+These aspects can be difficult to measure.
 Little useful information is accumulated via quantitative analysis and, therefore, little can actually be acted upon and improved.

-“You see, quantitative questions are usually set up in anticipation for a particular answer.
-Say, a company has a survey and a question on said survey is ‘do you understand the company’s values?’, well yes or no will, more times than not, be the only response- which does not help anyone.
-But by using qualitative data, we can find out exactly what people are thinking and saying and, therefore, help you decipher whether or not your values are being adhered to, and if not, why not.
+“Quantitative questions are usually set up in anticipation for a particular answer.
+Say a company has a survey.
+A question on this survey is ‘do you understand the company’s values?’.
+Yes or no will often be the only response.
+This is not useful.
+But, by using qualitative data, we can see exactly what people are saying.
+With this information you can decipher whether or not your values are being adhered to.
+And if not, why not.

-“It is living the values rather than stating the values, and that is the crucial part!
-Without living the values, you are just dreaming.”
+“It is living the values rather than stating the values that is crucial.
+Without living the values you are just dreaming.”

-Thank you, Paul, for another insightful interview.
-Check out one of our previous interviews with Paul on Blockchain and the Wisdom of the Crowd.
+View our previous interview with Paul Howarth on Blockchain and the Wisdom of the Crowd.

 (This interview has been edited for the purpose of clarity)